10 Vitamins and Supplements to Increase Sperm Count

 Coenzyme Q10 is one of the most effective antioxidants for improving sperm motility.

 Remember, sperm take 72-90 days to develop.
-Because of this, most fertility experts recommend taking supplements for 90 days or longer to see the best results.
-If this isn’t possible 30 days or could still help.
+Because of this timeline, most fertility experts recommend taking supplements for 90 days or longer for best results.
+At the lower end, at least 30 days of supplementation can make a positive impact.

 Other Tips to Support Healthy Sperm Counts